Read This First

 Prompt 1: It seems that the term “proof,” when invoked in an ideological debate, maps more to subjective confidence than to the actual strength of the evidence introduced.
 Isn’t the term “proof” best confined to the domains of logic and mathematics?
 And what are some better terms to more accurately and honestly reflect inductively assessed evidence outside the realms of logic and mathematics?

-The central claim is this: The term “proof” does indeed carry different connotations depending on the context in which it’s used.
+In plain terms: The term “proof” does indeed carry different connotations depending on the context in which it’s used.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make The Domain of “Proof” tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.